Living with heart failure

 04

-Using a clock, or counting in your head, count the number of beats for 30 seconds and multiply by two to get your heart rate.
+Using a clock, or counting in your head, count the number of beats for 30 seconds and multiply by 2 to get your heart rate.

 Don’t hesitate to talk with your doctor about how to measure your heart rate, how often, and how to interpret your results.